VivekMChawla/afdx-bug-bash/README.md

 Return the keyword to `topic` and run the validation command again.

 #### 2. Make the agent give you a whimsical weather report
 Modify the agent script so the agent reports weather in the whimsical manner of your choice.
-Look at the `.agent` file in the version 3 bundle to see how it was made to give weather like a pirate.
+Look at the `.agent` file in the bundle to see how it was made to give weather like a pirate.

 Run a live or simulated preview to view changes in the agent's behavior.